bwsw/cloudstack-ui/docs/source/CSUI-LogView.rst

 Deployment Instructions
 -------------------------

-Full instructions on the View Logs plugin deployment is presented at the `plugin page <https://github.com/bwsw/cloudstack-ui/wiki/View-Logs-Plugin>`_.
+Full instructions on the Log View plugin deployment is presented at the `plugin page <https://github.com/bwsw/cloudstack-ui/wiki/View-Logs-Plugin>`_.

-To enable the View Logs plugin you need to:
+To enable the Log View plugin you need to:

 1. Install the backend API plugin into CloudStack.
 2. Deploy the necessary components: ElasticSearch, Filebeat, Logstash, Curator.